Dr Brian D. Denman

-Denman, Brian D., (in press).
+Denman, Brian D., (2018).
 “Comparing Mining Tax Offsets and Charitable Giving for Educational Purposes: A case study analysis identifying ways forward for regional, rural, and remote Australia”.
-In: International Education Journal: Comparative Perspectives, University of Sydney Press, Sydney.
+In International Education Journal: Comparative Perspectives, University of Sydney Press, Sydney.

 Denman, Brian D., & Rosalind James, (2016).
 “Cultural ecology and isomorphism applied to educational planning in China’s Inner Mongolia: A new rubric”.
 In International Journal of Comparative Education and Development, Vol 18, No 1 Emerald Group Publishing, Bingley, UK: 40-52.